MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/execute-a-stored-procedure.md

 ### Stop a procedure from executing automatically at startup

-You can use [sp_procoption](../../relational-databases/system-stored-procedures/sp-procoption-transact-sql.md) to stop a procedure from automatically executing at [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] startup.
+A sysadmin can use [sp_procoption](../../relational-databases/system-stored-procedures/sp-procoption-transact-sql.md) to stop a procedure from automatically executing at [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] startup.

 1. In SSMS, connect to the [!INCLUDE[ssDE](../../includes/ssde-md.md)].